Some Epic Restaurants to Add to Your Copenhagen Food Tours List

 ***Ingredients are local, except the shellfish, so the menu changes quite frequently.
 Also, don’t expect huge portions since the restaurant offers four set menus; a Four-course dinner menu (625 Kr or $77), an Eight-course dinner menu (950 Kr or $117), a four-course dinner menu with wine pairings (1350 Kr or $166) and an Eight-course dinner menu with wine pairings (1950 Kr or $240).

 Wait, Don’t Go!
-I swear this part is about food too!
+I swear this part is about food and may even help you decide where to stay in Copenhagen!

 I promise I’ll make it brief because I know you’re here to experience foods of Copenhagen and not discuss the current state of the hospitality industry in Denmark.